68thandMaine/renew-financial/README.md

 ### Decisioning

+The application must be evaluated against the following rules:

 - [X] Loan cannot be less than $5000
 - [X] Loan cannot be more than $50000.
 - [X] Loan cannot exceed 30% of the annual income.
 - [X] Loan can only be accepted if the applicant lives in CA, FL, or OR.

-See the [Tests file](#tests) for more information on Decisioning for the application.
+> See the [Tests file](#tests) for more information on Decisioning for the application.

 ### Google Maps Places Auto Complete